WICG/display-locking/README.md

 ## Quick summary

-In the below, "invisible to rendering/hit testing" means not drawn or returned from any hit-testing algorithms;
+In the below, "invisible to rendering/hit testing" means not drawn or returned from any hit-testing algorithms. "not drawn" is in the same sense as `visibility: hidden`, where the content still conceptually has layout sizes, but is invisible to the user.

-"visible to UA algorithms" means that find-in-page, link navigation, etc can find the element.
+Also, "visible to UA algorithms" means that find-in-page, link navigation, etc can find the element.

 `render-subtree: invisible` - avoid rendering cost when offscreen
 * Use cases: (1), (3), (5)